-The California Tiger Salamander (CTS) Sonoma County Distinct Population Segment (DPS) was emergency listed as endangered on July 22, 2002 by the U.S. Fish and Wildlife Service (USFWS) and state listed as threatened by the California Department of Fish and Wildlife (CDFW) on XX.
-Critical Habitat for CTS on the Santa Rosa Plain was designated on July 2011 and revised on August 31, 2011.
+California Tiger Salamander (Ambystoma californiense) - Sonoma County Distinct Population Segment.
+Federal Endangered Species.
+State Threatened Species.
+The California Tiger Salamander (CTS) Sonoma County Distinct Population Segment (DPS) was emergency listed as endangered on July 22, 2002.
+Critical Habitat for CTS on the Santa Rosa Plain was designated on July 2011, and revised on August 31, 2011.
 This population is geographically isolated from other CTS in the state and known to occur in the Santa Rosa area (or Plain) and possibly the Petaluma River watershed, historically.
 CTS in the Santa Rosa Plain inhabits low-elevation (below 500 feet) vernal pools and seasonal pools, associated grassland, and the grassy understory of oak savannah plant communities.

 CTS requires two primary habitat components: aquatic breeding sites and upland terrestrial estivation or refuge sites.
 Adult CTS spend most of their time underground in upland subterranean refugia (Trenham 2001).
 Underground retreats in the Santa Rosa Plain usually consist of small mammal burrows (namely pocket gophers), but also under logs and piles of lumber (Holland et al. 1990; USFWS 2014).
 CTS emerges from underground to breed and lay eggs primarily in vernal pools and other ephemeral water bodies.
-Adults migrate from upland habitats to aquatic breeding sites during the first major rainfall events, between November and February (Barry and Shaffer 1994) and return to upland habitats after breeding.
+Adults migrate from upland habitats to aquatic breeding sites during the first major rainfall events, between November and February (Barry and Shaffer 1994), and return to upland habitats after breeding.
 In drought years, seasonal pools may not hold water for sufficient period for adults to breed.
 In non-drought years, pools must remain inundated for at least 10 weeks, the minimum time needed for larvae to complete metamorphosis.